Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: For Finance: The Impact of Disclosing Carbon Emissions on Organizations

-\section{For FinTech: The Impact of Disclosing Carbon Emissions on organisations}
+\section{For Finance: The Impact of Disclosing Carbon Emissions on Organizations}

 As global climate change worsens, corporate carbon emission management and transparent information disclosure have become critical topics of concern.
 Carbon emissions are not only vital indicators of a company's environmental footprint but also an essential measure of whether a company fulfills its sustainable development commitments.
-The disclosure of carbon emission information by organisations not only affects their market value but also has profound implications for the effectiveness of global carbon credit trading mechanisms.
+The disclosure of carbon emission information by organizations not only affects their market value but also has profound implications for the effectiveness of global carbon credit trading mechanisms.
 Given this context, this paper conducts an in-depth analysis of carbon emission disclosure practices in developed and developing countries, with a particular focus on the relationship between carbon emission disclosure and corporate market performance.

 Studying carbon emission disclosure practices in these countries is of significant importance.
-First, differences in policies and market environments regarding carbon emission management and disclosure across countries can reveal the factors that drive or hinder organisations from disclosing carbon emission information.
-Second, an in-depth exploration of the impact of carbon emission disclosure can help understand how organisations can enhance market trust through transparent environmental responsibility practices and provide valuable insights for policymakers to further improve carbon credit trading mechanisms.
+First, differences in policies and market environments regarding carbon emission management and disclosure across countries can reveal the factors that drive or hinder organizations from disclosing carbon emission information.
+Second, an in-depth exploration of the impact of carbon emission disclosure helps understand how organizations can enhance market trust through transparent environmental responsibility practices and provide valuable insights for policymakers to further improve carbon credit trading mechanisms.